based on Reviews

 • Negative: restlessness, pain, thin-skinnedness, sadness, depression

-Helpful for too much Vata: routines, warm meals (ideally sweet, sour and salty), little raw food, massages and baths
+Helpful for too much Vata: Routines, warm meals (ideally sweet, sour and salty), little raw food, massages and baths

-Characteristics: hot, spicy, liquid, moist, sour, bitter and sudden.
-If Pitta is too high, you are constantly hungry and very impatient, angry and irritable if something to eat is not immediately available.
-Impure skin, stomach pain, heartburn, diarrhea and inflammation are common Pitta problems.
+Characteristics: hot, spicy, liquid, moist, sour, bitter and sudden.If Pitta is too high, you're constantly hungry and very impatient, angry, and irritable if food isn't readily available.
+Acne, stomach pain, heartburn, diarrhea, and inflammation are common Pitta problems.

 • Positive: lots of energy, charisma, charisma, glowing eyes, goal-oriented energy, enthusiastic.